w4rpnine/10x-knowtes-backend/.ai/api-plan.md

    - Notes are formatted in Markdown

 2. **AI Summary Generation**:
-   - Implemented as an asynchronous process
+   - Implemented as an synchronous process
    - Summaries are generated following a standard structure:
      - Key points
      - Dates